DIRECTED ENERGY PROFESSIONAL SOCIETY

 Call for Papers

-Contributions are being solicited for papers, presentations, and posters that support a system level view of Directed Energy Weapons (DEW) at all distribution levels.
-Presentations (oral or poster) and papers that provide a mission level perspective of DEW, helping to provide context to the warfighters, are sought as well.
-Papers and presentations from a DEW sub-system, or technology perspective which are focused on transition to operational capability will also be considered.
+Contributions were solicited for papers, presentations, and posters that support a system level view of Directed Energy Weapons (DEW) at all distribution levels for a U.S. only audience.
+Those that provide a mission level perspective of DEW, helping to provide context to the warfighters, were considered as well.
+Additionally, submissions from a DEW sub-system, or technology perspective which are focused on transition to operational capability were considered.
 Please contact devona@deps.org for any questions.

 Topics of interest include but are not limited to: